G. G. Dwivedi

-Major General G G Dwivedi (Sena Medal, Vishisht Seva Medal and BAR) is an Indian Army career officer (retired), academic, journalist, author, corporate trainer and social worker.
+Major General G G Dwivedi (Sena Medal, Vishisht Seva Medal and BAR) (born in Kolkata) is an Indian Army career officer (retired), academic, journalist, author, corporate trainer and social worker.
 He retired in 2009 from the Indian Army (Infantry).

 Early life and education

 Dwivedi was born in Kolkata.
 His parents were Omprakash (1913–1991) and Vilma Devi (1920–2005) His grandfather was eminent physician Rai Sahib Dr. Dewan Chand Dwivedi (1888–1971).
 He attended the Sainik School, Amaravathinagar and then in 1968 joined the National Defence Academy, Khadakwasla.
 He holds an MSc in Defence Studies, dual M Phil in Defence and Strategic Studies from Madras University and a PhD in international relations from Jawaharlal Nehru University (JNU) New Delhi.

 Military career

 Major General Dwivedi retired as assistant chief of the Integrated Defence Staff in 2009, after 38 years of distinguished service in the army (infantry).
 He is a veteran of the Bangladesh War and he later commanded 16 JAT in Siachen, a brigade in the Kashmir Valley and a mountain division in the North East.
 He was India's Defence Attaché in China from 19 January 1997 to 19 August 1999.